CNA-Tech/PKS-Ninja/LabGuides/PksInstallPhase1-IN3138/readme.md

 All instructions in this lab guide should be performed from the ControlCenter desktop unless otherwise specified.

 PKS installation on vSphere requires NSX-T to be installed.
-If NSX-T is not installed in your environment, jump to Lab9 to install and return here.
+If NSX-T is not installed in your environment, jump to [NSX-T Pipeline Install](/LabGuides/NsxtPipelineInstall-IN7016/) to install and return here.
 One way to verify if NSX-T is installed is try accessing the NSX Manager/Console.

 ## Step 1: Deploy Ops Manager

-1.1 Launch the Chrome browser on the desktop, and launch the vSphere web client from the short-cut.
-To login, use the Windows authentication.
+1.1 Launch the Chrome browser from the desktop or Windows taskbar, and launch the **RegionA vCenter** vSphere web client from the **RegionA** bookmarks folder, select *Use Windows session authentication* and click **Login**.
 In the vSphere web client, right click on the `pks-mgmt-1` resource pool and select `Deploy OVF Template`

 <details><summary>Screenshot 1.1</summary>
 <img src="Images/2018-10-21-16-56-33.png">>